Desserts

 Sweet Tapioca Steamed Dessert

-This tapioca steamed dessert is a healthy, sweet Asian snack/dessert that is ubiquitous in South East Asia.
-It is relatively easy to make provided you have all the right ingredients.
-To make this recipe, fresh tapioca roots are skinned and blended with raw hardened rock sugar, called rapadura or muscovado, then wrapped in green banana leaves and steamed, then served with coconut milk.
+This tapioca steamed dessert is a healthy, sweet Asian snack/dessert that is popular in South East Asia.
+It is relatively easy to prepare if you have the right ingredients.
+Fresh tapioca roots are skinned and blended with raw hardened rock sugar (rapadura or muscovado), then wrapped in green banana leaves and steamed, and finally served with coconut milk.

-To make this tapioca dessert I had to go hunting out in the garden, where my friend had tapioca growing in abundance.
-I got out into the garden, pulled out a few roots, and got to work.
-It was so good to feel the rich reddish-brown clay-like earth, finally real fresh food, we had a tapioca party.
-I cooked tapioca chips, braised tapioca codfish, and a vegan gluten-free tapioca-based pizza, followed finally by the steamed tapioca dessert, which made everyone’s day.
+To create this dessert, I ventured into the garden where my friend had an abundance of tapioca.
+I pulled several roots and got to work.
+It was wonderful to feel the rich reddish-brown, clay-like earth and experience truly fresh food – we even had a tapioca party.
+I cooked tapioca chips, braised tapioca codfish, and even made a vegan gluten-free tapioca-based pizza, culminating in this steamed tapioca dessert that made everyone’s day.

-Tapioca is wholly made up of roots and can benefit health in various ways.
-It has a reputation for being stomach-friendly and easier to digest than starch or flour made from grains or nuts.
-Those with concerns like irritable bowel syndrome (IBS) and diverticulitis may find tapioca to be a good source of calories and an ideal replacement for wheat, which can trigger flare-ups of digestive discomfort.
+Tapioca, made entirely from roots, offers various health benefits.
+It is known for being stomach-friendly and easier to digest than starches or flours made from grains or nuts.
+Those with conditions such as IBS or diverticulitis may find tapioca to be a good source of calories and an excellent alternative to wheat, which can sometimes trigger digestive discomfort.

 Steamed Tapioca Dessert